CWE-421: Race Condition During Access to Alternate Channel

 - In the above code, an authorized user opens a communication channel using the

-if they know the channel is open, exploiting the delay introduced by_simulate_delay
+self.channel_dataif they know the channel is open, exploiting the delay introduced by_simulate_delay.

 How to fix Race Condition During Access to Alternate Channel?